jiaxchen2-c/DeepDRIM/README.md

 # DeepDRIM

+This work is publish in: https://academic.oup.com/bib/article-abstract/22/6/bbab325/6356429 Chen, Jiaxing, et al. "DeepDRIM: a deep neural network to reconstruct cell-type-specific gene regulatory network using single-cell RNA-seq data."
+Briefings in bioinformatics 22.6 (2021): bbab325.

 DeepDRIM is a supervised deep neural network model for predicting GRNs from scRNA-seq data.
 DeepDRIM converts the joint expression of a TF--gene pair into a primary image and considers the neighbor images as the neighborhood context of the primary image to remove false positives due to transitive interactions.
 As comparison, [CNNC](https://github.com/xiaoyeye/CNNC) only consider the primary image.

 Code is tested using Python 3.6 and R 3.6.

 ## Data